jithendra945/mountblue-ecommerce-html-css/README.md

 Or

-open ecommerce.html file in browser to see the website.
+Open ecommerce.html file in browser to see the website.

-NOTE: php file and json file are added, so that it hosts successfully on Heroku.
+NOTE: PHP file and JSON file are added, so that it recognises as a PHP project and hosts successfully on Heroku.